 The Location of the house – The home must be located in a USDA-eligible designated rural area.
 Keep in mind, the seller of the property is not important, just where the property is physically located.

 Income for the family – Each county has different USDA income restrictions.
 The income limit is based on many different variables, please contact us to learn more about the USDA income limits in your county.

 VA Mortgage Loan For Military Buyers:

 Like any other mortgage program, the VA loan has certain qualification requirements and standards that must be met.
-Let’s talk discuss the latest VA loan requirements for 2018.
+Let’s discuss the latest VA loan requirements for 2023 below.